 The least helpful (in fact most dangerous) piece of conventional wisdom is that old adage "Write what you know."
 I think that phrase has squelched many imaginations, and damaged the theatre as an evolving art form.
 Like many people, I prefer a theatre of heightened passions that takes me to unfamiliar worlds, so it's more challenging to write plays about people of different races and ethnicities in professions that interest me but that have to be researched extensively.
 Write what you know forces the writer to police their imaginations, to define him/herself in terms of race, gender, age, ethnicity, time and place, but if the great evolutionary triumph of our species is imagination, then the challenge is to write plays that employ our wildest, most creative and subversive thoughts, impulses, and curiosities.
 That said, I confess that most plays I see continue to be linear domestic realism that could have been wrought fifty years ago and usually feature literal sets with sofas and sinks in apartments located in New York.
 The first playwrights were poets and myth-makers, so "write what you know" strikes me as not very ambitious, because after all, what do we writers, stuck in our limited time-space continuum, seated in our homes in front of screens, really know?
 Not nearly enough!

 Big thank yous to Nathaniel, Patricia, Meron, and Fengar for sharing their thoughts and reflections.
-Please check back with the YouthPLAYS Blog for Part Two of the response to "What piece of conventional wisdom about playwriting have you found least helpful?"
+Click the link for Part Two of the response to "What piece of conventional wisdom about playwriting have you found least helpful?"